CMMC

 Three patterns recur in DFARS 7012 compliance failures, all rooted in misreading the clause architecture.

 “CMMC replaces 7012.”
 It does not.
 CMMC under DFARS 7021 is the assessment clause that verifies adequate security under 7012.
 The cyber incident reporting, media preservation, malicious software submission, and cloud equivalency requirements in 7012 are not subsumed by CMMC.
-A contractor with a CMMC Level 2 certification still must report cyber incidents within 72 hours, preserve media for 90 days, submit malicious software to DC3, and flow the 7012 clause to subcontractors handling Covered Defense Information.
+A contractor with a CMMC Level 2 certification still must report cyber incidents within 72 hours, preserve media for 90 days, submit malicious software to DC3, and flow the 7012 clause to subcontractors providing operationally critical support or handling Covered Defense Information.
+The GCC High migration decision — enclave versus full tenant — determines which systems fall inside the 7012-compliant boundary.

 “NIST 800-171 Revision 3 is the new standard.”
 It is not, for DFARS 7012 purposes.
 DoD has explicitly not adopted Revision 3 for 7012 compliance.
 SPRS scoring, CMMC Level 2 assessments, and 7012 self-assessments all run against Revision 2 through 2026 and into 2027 at minimum.
 Contractors that retool to Revision 3 ahead of DoD adoption may produce defensible cybersecurity but will fail assessments calibrated to Revision 2 control statements.